-Because I want to.
+Because I thought I could.
 I have always wanted to build a craft designed specifically for what I need it to do.
 But a little story telling may provide more context…

 I decided I was going to be a marine biologist.
 I was nine-ish.
 Every marine biologist needs a boat.
 I saved pennies and bought an ancient Sears Craftsman skiff out of the decrepit greenhouse in someone’s back yard.
 It had been cut in half, fiber-glassed back together, covered in 8 layers of house paint, then left to decay.
 But she was mine.
 I had a research vessel.